lowRISC/opentitan/hw/ip/alert_handler/doc/_index.md

 Mismatches on `esc_rx_i.resp_p/n` can be directly detected at the sender.
 Mismatches on the `esc_tx_i.esc_p/n` line will be signaled back to the sender by setting both the positive and negative response wires to the same value - and that value is being toggled each cycle.
 This implicitly triggers a signal integrity alert on the sender side.
+In addition to that, a signal integrity error on the `esc_tx_i.esc_p/n` lines will lead to assertion of the `esc_req_o` output, since it cannot be guaranteed that the back signalling mechanism always works when the sender / receiver pair is being tampered with.

 This back-signaling mechanism can be leveraged to fast-track escalation and use another countermeasure in case it is detected that a particular escalation